concept-not-found/patcom/README.md

 ### Differences

 The most notable different is `patcom` implemented [enumerable object properties](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Enumerability_and_ownership_of_properties) matching, where as TC39 pattern matching proposal implements partial object matching.
 See [tc39/proposal-pattern-matching#243](https://github.com/tc39/proposal-pattern-matching/issues/243).
 The [`rest`](#rest) matcher can be used to achieve partial object matching.

+`patcom` also handles holes in arrays differently.
+Holes in arrays in TC39 pattern matching proposal will match anything, where as `patcom` uses the more literial meaning of `undefined` as one would expect with holes in arrays defined in standard JavaScript.
+The [`any`](#any) matcher must be explicity used if one desires to match anything for a specific array position.

 Since `patcom` had to separate the pattern matching from destructuring, enumerable object properties matching is the most sensible.
 Syntactically separation of the pattern from destructuring is the biggest difference.